-Nowadays, outfits coloured- red, pink and white are associated with Valentine’s Day.
+Nowadays, outfits colored- red, pink and white are associated with Valentine’s Day.

-Red coloured gifts, cards, etc. are also exchanged, as red is popularly known as the symbol of love.
+Red colored gifts, cards, etc. are also exchanged, as red is popularly known as the symbol of love.

 Some people wait the whole year for the month of love to shower love on their partners, with grand gestures and surprises.

 It is the perfect time to let someone know how much you love them and why.
 You want to shower your partner with presents and make them feel special too?